 Childbirth International (CBI) students and graduates will seek to uphold core values as they relate to ethics and professionalism.
-They are expected to demonstrate honesty, integrity, transparency, and professional responsibility in their work and their interactions with clients, colleagues, their community, and the broader community of birth professionals.
+They are expected to demonstrate honesty, integrity, transparency, and professional responsibility in their work and their interactions with clients, colleagues, their community, and the broader community of birth and lactation professionals.
+This Code of Ethics and Professionalism outlines our commitment to ethics and professionalism, and our expectations of CBI students and graduates.

-Honesty embodies how a birth professional communicates and represents themselves in terms of education, experience, limitations, and boundaries.
+Honesty embodies how a birth and lactation professional communicates and represents themselves in terms of education, experience, limitations, and boundaries.

 A CBI student or graduate will be honest about: